Afghan Air Force: 21st century

 It was 2005 before a US-led, international effort began to rebuild the Afghan Air Force.
 Marion writes:

 In 2005, the Americans took the first tentative steps to reestablishing an Afghan presidential airlift capability in keeping with a directive from U.S. Secretary of Defense Donald Rumsfeld.
 In May 2005, Afghan officials named Major General Dawran the commander of the new Afghan Air Corps.
 Later that year, a small team led by Colonel John Hansen, U.S. Army, began working with Afghan airmen at Kabul International Airport.
 By mid-2006, Colonel Hansen had developed a plan for the Air Corps that became the basis for the Combined Air Power Transition Force (CAPTF) that began work the following year.

 For the first time in over two decades Afghanistan began training new pilots.
 In January 2008, President Hamid Karzai said that his country's Air Force had been reborn after inaugurating its new headquarters at Kabul International Airport freshly equipped with new aircraft.
 It had received 26 new and refurbished aircraft, including Czech-donated Mi-35 Hind helicopter gunships.
 With United States funding, the Afghan government had also acquired transport helicopters and a number of Ukrainian military aircraft.

 The North Kabul International Airport cantonment area included the new headquarters for the Afghan Air Force and 201st Kabul Air Wing.
 The wing's three operational squadrons, one fixed-wing, one rotary-wing, and the Presidential Airlift Squadron, were housed there.
 The cantonment area includes state-of-the-art hangars as well as operations, logistics, billeting, dining, and recreational facilities.
 Extensive AAF facilities were also constructed at Kandahar International Airport.

 A number of Afghan pilots and pilot-candidates travelled to the United States beginning in May 2009 for English language training, to be followed by instrument training for the pilots and undergraduate pilot training for the pilot-candidates.
 This was the start of an initiative that, within the following years, was to produce a small cadre of seasoned, instrument-rated Afghan Air Force pilots as well as a larger number of younger, well-trained pilots to serve as the backbone of the Afghan Air Force for the next generation.
 Other NATC-A-led programs include English language and technical courses for AAF personnel in various specialties including aircraft maintenance, logistics, communications, and engineering.
 As of June 2009, the Air Force numbered about 2,400 airmen, with a planned strength of 7,400 airmen within several years.

 In late 2009, the AAF began receiving refurbished former Italian Air Force Aeritalia G.222 tactical transports, named C-27 in U.S. service, and Mi-17V5 Hip transport helicopters.
-In June 2010 the Afghan National Army Air Corps became a separate and independent service and was renamed the Afghan Air Force by order of Afghan President Hamid Karzai.
+In June 2010, the Afghan National Army Air Corps (ANAAC) was renamed the Afghan Air Force (AAF) by order of Afghan President Hamid Karzai.
 Also in the same year, a number of female trainers completed their courses and were commissioned as lieutenants.
 More were being trained as the numbers of air force personnel increased.